thomasderegt/wheel-of-islam-frontend/FE-STRATEGY.md

 **Goal Modes:**
 - I'm experiencing doubts and looking for answers
-- I want to improve my practice of Islam and my connection with God
+- I want to improve my Islam and connection with God
-- I just want to have a look around!
+- I'm curious and want to have a look around!
 - I want to connect with other Muslim youth

 **Modules Available:**